iconicgaming6247/haxnetmodmenus/README.md

 Disclamer:

-I, The Crusader, am not responsible for ANY bans or anything that could happen if/while you use this menu online.
+I, Iconic Gaming, am not responsible for ANY bans or anything that could happen if/while you use this menu online.
 Use this menu Offline/Online at youre own risk.
 But by using this OFFLINE you will not be banned.